PolymerElements/iron-test-helpers/README.md

 ### Mock Interactions

 This is a set of methods to simulate mouse or keyboard interaction with an element.
-Include `mock-interactions.js` and then use them like so:
+Import `mock-interactions.js` and then use them like so:

 ```javascript
 test('can be triggered with space', function(done) {